Xi-CAM/Xi-cam/docs/source/quickstart.md

 * Configure a sample catalog so we can load data
 * Explore the Example Plugin

+### Key Concepts

+Here is a quick overview of some concepts that will be explored in this guide.
+Note that more documentation is available for each of these concepts.

+We have one `GUIPlugin` (`ExamplePlugin`) - this will be a plugin that you will be able to select and see within Xi-CAM.
+The layout of the `GUIPlugin` is defined by a `GUILayout`.

+We have a few `OperationPlugins` (`invert` and `random_noise`) - These plugins are basically functions that take in data and output derived data.

+We also need a way to actually run data through the operations.
+To do this, we have a `Workflow` (`ExampleWorkflow`) - this contains linked operations to execute (can be thought of like a pipeline).

 ## Looking at Xi-CAM's Main Window

 Let's look at what the main window in Xi-CAM looks like first: